ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--Nobody is more like an
+Nobody is more like an
 bonest man than a thorotigh rogue.w
 you see a man with a great deal of religion
 layed in his shop window, you may de